If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 Last week was a great week of meals at my house.
-I appreciated having a meal plan to follow, and created some delicious meals.
+It was great having a dinner plan to follow, and made my days easier.
 And, I even remembered to take some pictures to share.
-Often, I get so wrapped in what I’m doing that I forget to take pictures.
+Often, I get so wrapped in meal prep that I forget to take pictures!

 For those of you with dietary restrictions, my meals should be easy to modify.
 For example, I leave out salt in my meals, and I’m avoiding gluten and starches right now due to my Meinere’s disease.